Book depreciation definition

 Book depreciation is the amount of depreciation expense calculated for fixed assets that is recorded in an entity's financial statements.
 The amount of book depreciation recorded will depend on such factors as the presumed salvage value of assets, their useful life, and the depreciation method used.

-Book Depreciation vs. Tax Depreciation
+The Difference Between Book Depreciation and Tax Depreciation